A Certain Scientific Railgun season 1

 The first season of the Japanese animated television series A Certain Scientific Railgun, based on the manga series of the same name written by Kazuma Kamachi and illustrated by Motoi Fuyukawa, follows the third Level 5 esper in Academy City named Mikoto Misaka.
 Produced by J.C.Staff, the season was directed by Tatsuyuki Nagai with series composition supervised by Seishi Minakami.

-Rina Satō stars as Misaka, the character she previously voiced from A Certain Magical Index (2008), alongside Satomi Arai, Aki Toyosaki, and Kanae Itō, with Atsushi Abe reprising his role as Toma Kamijo.
-In March 2009, an anime adaptation of the manga was announced, with Nagai and Minakami joining the staff in June.
+An anime adaptation of the manga series was announced in March 2009, with Nagai and Minakami being revealed to be part of the staff in June.
+That month, Rina Satō, who voiced Misaka in A Certain Magical Index (2008), was announced to be reprising the character, along with Satomi Arai as Kuroko Shirai and Atsushi Abe as Toma Kamijo.
+Additionally, Aki Toyosaki, and Kanae Itō joined the cast as Kazari Uiharu and Ruiko Saten, respectively.

-The first season consists of 24 episodes and ran on Tokyo MX from October 3, 2009, to March 20, 2010, with other networks following days later.
+The first season consists of 24 episodes and ran on Tokyo MX from October 3, 2009 to March 20, 2010, with other networks following days later.
 A second season was announced in October 2012.